weibel/colorize-gimp/README.markdown

 ## Installation

- * Linux install the package libsuitesparse on your system with your favourite package manager
+ * *Linux:* install the package libsuitesparse on your system with your favourite package manager
- * OSX use e.g. Macports or Fink and ´sudo port install suitesparse´ in the terminal
+ * *OSX:* use e.g. Macports or Fink and ´sudo port install suitesparse´ in the terminal

  Copy the binary into your Gimp plug-ins folder